Through the Looking Glass and What Walter Found There: Plot

 Walter's travel to Boston does not go unnoticed by the Observers and they take a contingent to the building.
 Some Observers enter the apartment, and incapacitate Astrid.
 The audience is shown how the Observers "see" the world, using computer-like vision that is tinted blue and devoid of most other colors.
 They are able to see the entrance to the pocket, which is invisible to humans.
 They cross over to the pocket universe, and fire upon the group, killing Cecil.
 The others manage to escape out of the pocket universe, with Peter navigating with ease, despite the confusing hallways.
 Once out, Peter implores Walter, Olivia, and Astrid to escape while he hangs back.
 When an Observer approaches, the implant in Peter's body increases his reflexes and strength to the point where he can counter the Observer's moves.
 While fighting, the Observer warns that Peter does not realize the effects the implant will have on him, and that it was a mistake to use the implant at all.
 Peter uses the implant's teleportation for the first time, teleporting behind the Observer and snapping his neck, killing him.
 He then teleports away to rejoin his group.
 Captain Windmark watches this from afar, while high on a building behind him, a stenciled picture of Etta urges the humans to "Resist".

 Peter arrives safely at the monorail with Walter and Olivia, without telling them how he escaped.
 Walter worries that he sees Cecil's death as an acceptable loss, an attitude that his former self used to have and worries that he is reverting to this colder personality, as a side-effect of having the previously removed portions of his brain restored (as occurred in "Letters of Transit").
 Peter gently reassures him that he will not let that happen, as he holds Walter's hands between his.
 Olivia, seated further down the aisle, looks at them and smiles tenderly; Peter gives a slight smile then returns his attention to Walter.
 A few seconds later, he looks back up down the aisle and sees the world the way the Observers see it, machine-like and devoid of most colors.
-His eyes widen in surprise as the episode ends.
+His eyes widen in surprise.